splunk/public-o11y-docs/sp-oncall/spoc-integrations/nagios-integration-guide.rst

    dpkg -i <path_to_file>

-   If you don’t want to use dpkg you can also use
+   If you don't want to use dpkg you can also use

    sudo apt install <path_to_file>